Acts 5:30 and 10:39 - "whom ye slew and hanged on a tree"

 The King James reading is by no means in error here.
 Mr. White, with all his professed scholarship, is simply reading something into the passage that is not there, and he misses the whole point of the significance of Christ's being hung ON A TREE.

 Not only does the KJB render this verse as "whom ye slew AND hanged on a tree", but so also do Tyndale 1525 - "The God of oure fathers raysed vp Ie Iesus whom ye slewe AND hanged on tre.", Coverdale 1535, The Great Bible (Cranmer) 1540, Matthew's Bible (John Rogers) 1549, the Bishop's Bible 1568, the Geneva Bible 1587 - "The God of our fathers hath raised vp Iesus, whom ye slewe, AND hanged on a tree.", Daniel Mace New Testament 1729, Whiston’s Primitive N.T.
-1745, John Worsley Version 1770, Luther's German translation (welchen ihr erwürget habt UND an das Holz gehänget), John Wesley Etheridge's translation of the Syriac Peshitta 1846 "The God of our fathers hath raised up Jeshu whom you killed AND hanged on the tree", Webster's 1833 translation, Green's Modern KJV, the 1993 Word of Yah, the KJV 21st Century 1994, Revised Webster's Bible 1995, the 1998 Third Millennium Bible, the New Life Version 1997, God’s First Truth 1999 - "The God of our fathers raised up Jesus, whom you slew and hanged on tree.", Tomson New Testament 2002 "whom you slew AND hanged on a tree", the 2003 Evidence Bible, Bond Slave Version 2009, the Hebraic Transliteration Scripture 2010,
+1745, John Worsley New Testament 1770, Luther's German translation (welchen ihr erwürget habt UND an das Holz gehänget), John Wesley Etheridge's translation of the Syriac Peshitta 1846 "The God of our fathers hath raised up Jeshu whom you killed AND hanged on the tree", Webster's 1833 translation, Green's Modern KJV, the 1993 Word of Yah, the KJV 21st Century 1994, Revised Webster's Bible 1995, Third Millennium Bible 1998, the New Life Version 1997, God’s First Truth 1999 - "The God of our fathers raised up Jesus, whom you slew and hanged on tree.", Tomson New Testament 2002 "whom you slew AND hanged on a tree", the 2003 Evidence Bible, Bond Slave Version 2009, and the Hebraic Transliteration Scripture 2010.

 Another excellent article dealing with this verse and James White's unjust criticism see Marty Shue's comments at: http://www.avdefense.webs.com/acts5-30.html